dhis2/dhis2-docs-implementation/content/tracker_aggregate/tracker-aggregate-integration.md

 > **Advantages:**
 >
 > * relatively easy to set up
-> * can potentially hide some of the complexity of integrated aggregate and tracker data to end users
+> * can potentially hide some of the complexity of integrating aggregate and tracker data to end users
 >
 > **Disadvantages:**
 >